 Juliet

-Originally launched in 1993, the 143-ft Juliet was reborn this summer after an extensive “go greener” refit at her original build yard, Royal Huisman.
+Originally launched in 1993, the 143-ft Juliet was reborn in 2021 after an extensive “go greener” refit at her original build yard, Royal Huisman.
 Newly transformed into a hybrid yacht, Juliet now bears technologies that will future-proof her for years to come.
 Her new hybrid system offers numerous benefits including silent operations, zero emissions, peak-shaving, shaft-generated power under sail and reduced fuel consumption.
 A brand-new gearbox, aligned with a sophisticated new electric motor/generator, will allow electric propulsion that is powered by either the main engine or alternatively the battery pack or generator.
 Meanwhile, a battery bank will allow Juliet to operate in ‘silent ship’ mode.

 When stretching her legs under sail, the rotation of the propeller will generate electric power.
 When at anchor she can run on battery power so guests can relax without any noise pollution that might detract from their surroundings.
 With nearly a quarter a million miles logged since her launch, Juliet is now ready for the next quarter million miles to come.